-In Ephesians 5:30, Paul states that the Church members are "members righteousness, that He might be just and the justifier of the one who has faith in Jesus.
+As Paul says in Romans 3:25-27: "...God passed over the sins that were previously committed, to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.
 Where is boasting then?
 It is excluded..."
 (New King James Bible).